 Our History

-homes on Shillinghill, Upper Mill Street, for Tillicoultry Burgh Council
+Shillinghill Housing: Bill designs a series of white-rendered modernist homes on Shillinghill, Upper Mill Street, for Tillicoultry Burgh Council.

-homes on Shillinghill, Upper Mill Street, for Tillicoultry Burgh Council
+Shillinghill Housing: Bill designs a series of white-rendered modernist homes on Shillinghill, Upper Mill Street, for Tillicoultry Burgh Council.

 1959